 - You want to take advantage of functionality that is available only if you use a newer release of the geodatabase.
 Check each version of What's new in ArcGIS Pro for information on new functionality and dataset types in the geodatabase.
 Be aware that when you create new dataset types or upgrade a dataset, such as a parcel fabric or upgrade the ObjectID field to a 64-bit integer, older clients will no longer be able to access the dataset.

 For more information on geodatabase upgrades, see the upgrade topics appropriate to the type of geodatabase you are using:

 Sometimes, documentation states that you need a specific version of the geodatabase to take advantage of a particular piece of functionality.
 Often, that version is listed as the 10.x version of the geodatabase.
 As stated previously, when you create or upgrade an enterprise geodatabase in ArcGIS Pro, the geodatabase version number is a combination of the 10.x and ArcGIS Pro release number.
-The following table is provided to help you determine the geodatabase version you will create or upgrade to using ArcGIS Pro:
+When you create or upgrade a geodatabase from a 10.x client, the geodatabase version is only the 10.x release number.

 |ArcGIS Pro release||Equivalent 10.x release||Geodatabase version|